Running In Humidity: Why It’s Tougher + 10 Tips To Survive It

-Running when it’s hot outside can make you feel like you’re burning up, and you have to be wary of your core temperature rising too much as well as dehydration.
+Running when it’s hot outside can make you feel like you’re burning up, and you have to be wary of your core temperature rising too much and of dehydration.

 Running when it’s freezing cold can make your body feel stiff and weighted down with tons of layers, and you have to be cautious of hypothermia and frostbite.